littleosbook/littleosbook/user_mode.md

 privilege level (CPL) is to execute an `iret` or `lret` instruction - interrupt return or long return, respectively.

-To enter user mode, we set up the stack as if the processor had raised an inter-privilege level interrupt.
+To enter user mode we set up the stack as if the processor had raised an inter-privilege level interrupt.
 The stack should look like the following
 figure: